Bidokwu/Bidokwu/README.md

 *   🌍  I'm based in Cambridge, United Kingdom
 *   ✉️  You can contact me at [alfredbidokwu@yahoo.com](mailto:alfredbidokwu@yahoo.com)
-*   🧠  I'm learning about the application of machine learning to Quantitative Finance and I have some projects arount it on my github repo
+*   🧠  I'm learning about the application of machine learning to Quantitative Finance and I have some projects around it on my github repo
 *   🤝  I'm open to collaborating on Interesting projects around deep learning, computer vision and quant finance
 *   ⚡  I have a Masters Degree in Computer Science and I have experience working as a Machine Learning Engineer here in Cambridge.
 Outside of my career, i'm very passionate about community, I teach machine learning and play the drums for my church here in Cambridge.